 In this article, we’re going to go over the similarities and differences between the two so that you can make an educated decision as to which solution would fit you best.

-If you are in or around the North Atlanta area (our practice is located in Alpharetta) and are interested in discussing your options for replacing missing teeth in a 1-on-1 setting with Dr. Silverman and Dr. Katie Plaisance, please give us a call or contact us here.
+If you are in or around the North Atlanta area (our practice is located in Alpharetta) and are interested in discussing your options for replacing missing teeth in a 1-on-1 setting with Dr. Silverman, or Dr. Morton, please give us a call or contact us here.
 We’re committed to providing family friendly, personal, high quality service for both you and your loved ones.